Hell's Heroes (film): Production

 The real Western town of Bodie, California, stood in for the fictional town of New Jerusalem.
 The production utilized much of the town's main street and included both exterior and interior footage of the Bodie Bank, which burned in 1932, and Methodist Church.
 The bank robbery sequence features an elaborate horse-drawn hearse that is still on display in the town's museum.

 Reception

 The film performed well at the box office, including in France and Germany, and was praised for its "interesting and realistic bit of characterization."
-In a retrospective review, Peter C. Mowrey called the film a "masterpiece" in somregards, though limited by "almost amateurish visual missteps."
+In a retrospective review, Peter C. Mowrey called the film a "masterpiece" in some regards, though limited by "almost amateurish visual missteps."